 These events can range from too many activities to count.
 For example, having a Secret Santa gift exchange; dressing as Santa, and distributing gifts to the children.

 What will foreigners do on Christmas in China?

 In Hong Kong, Christmas is one of 17 public holidays, and the city is usually gaily decorated.
 Many expats who live in Mainland China will venture to Hong Kong for the holidays to get their desired allotment of Christmas cheer.

 The Foreign Community

-Most foreigners working in China have at least 1 day (Christmas Day) off, and many Chinese people will join the foreign community for celebrations and events.
+Most foreigners working in China have at least 1 day (Christmas Day) off.
+Many Chinese people will join the foreign community for celebrations and events.
 People will get together for potlucks, social gatherings, and feasts offered by restaurants and hotels.

-The odds of finding a big foreign community with many Christmas events correlates to the size of the city you are in, as well as how international it is- Beijing, Shanghai, and Hong Kong, have by far the most going on at Christmas time.
+The odds of finding a big foreign community with many Christmas events correlate to the size of the city you are in.
+As well as how international it is - Beijing, Shanghai, and Hong Kong have by far the most going on at Christmas time.